Zheren1999/investigation-of-the-Hopf-equation-/README.md

 ![image](https://user-images.githubusercontent.com/89813720/204053150-99c09b3e-8c73-45ed-b7fd-ecf6a6a8554c.png)

-Assuming that the point of approximation is "close enough" to the root $\bar {y} $ and that the given function is continuous:
+Assuming that the point of approximation is "close enough" to the root $\bar {y}$ and that the given function is continuous:

 ![image](https://user-images.githubusercontent.com/89813720/204053163-f411a6ee-f41d-4817-bbcf-f41808ab1eee.png)